CoC reviews proposals to create, revise, or terminate minor programs.

 - Organization and oversight of the interdisciplinary minor degree program should be described, particularly with respect to the advising of undergraduates prior to and during their matriculation in the minor program and the role of the degree program Oversight Committee.
 CoC must be provided with the name(s) of the faculty member(s) who will have primary oversight responsibility for the minor (including the intellectual content, curriculum development, advising system, and degree recommendations) and the names of members of the Oversight Committee.

-The Oversight Committee will be asked to provide a brief report to CoC after the first year of operation of the minor.
+The Oversight Committee will be asked to provide a brief report to CoC after the second year of operation of the minor.
 This report must include the following:

 - Identification of any academic or administrative problems.